Abzom33/Docker-learning/README.md

     }
 }
 ```
-2. Update the docker-compose.yml file by creating nginx service that will mount to our nginx.conf file that will be able to apply load balancing
+2. Update the docker-compose.yml file by creating nginx service that will mount to our nginx.conf file that will be able to apply load balancing.

 ```
 nginx: